arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 ![Wireframing UI Concepts]({{ site.url }}img/post-cfd-ribbon-wire-clean.png)
 {: .post-fullwidth-image}

-The quickest and most direct path forward was getting the layouts into Expression Blend (more recently merged with Visual Studio).
+The quickest and most direct path forward was getting the layouts in XAML format in Expression Blend/Visual Studio.
 WPF allowed the front and back-end code to be separated, so I could work directly on layout, interactions, and visual design independently of development in an environment that directly mimicked what a user could see.

 Further, I could drop the layout files into a build from dev and immediately have a fully working prototype.
-This was essential to delivering the project on time, and led to ultra-fast iteration.
+This was essential to delivering the project on time, and refine the design through quick iteration.

 **Prototyping**
 {: .mdl-color-text--grey-600}